ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 # Pagination and bookmarks
 {: #pagination-and-bookmarks}

 Bookmarks help release the next page of results from a result set.
-While with pagination, you iterate through a range of documents in an efficient manner.
+While with pagination, you iterate through a range of documents efficiently.
 {: shortdesc}

 You can use the `skip`/`limit` pattern to [iterate through a result set](/docs/Cloudant?topic=Cloudant-using-views), but it gets progressively slower the larger the value of `skip`.